 Plaintiff alleged that defendants were operating their vehicles too fast for the road and weather conditions, and failed to take measures to slow their vehicles despite the presence of emergency vehicles on the shoulder.

 During trial, plaintiff was also able to demonstrate a crucial fact tending to establish culpability on the part of Barbour.
-Specifically, Jason located a co-worker who was told by Barbour that he was looking at his phone at or around the time of the accident, which caused him to become distracted.
+Specifically, J.D. located a co-worker who was told by Barbour that he was looking at his phone at or around the time of the accident, which caused him to become distracted.
 The witness initially refused to cooperate, but after finally getting her to appear at trial, she claimed to have no memory of any conversations with Barbour due to amnesia from a head injury.
 Her audiotaped statement to CHP investigators was admitted and played to the jury through the “past recollection recorded” hearsay exception.
 This allowed the jury to learn about Barbour’s admissions regarding distracted driving.

-Defendants asserted that Jason should be barred from recovering any damages under the “Firefighter’s Rule,” which would bar all professional rescuers from collecting on damages that occur in the course of their duties even in cases of clear negligence by other parties.
+Defendants asserted that J.D. should be barred from recovering any damages under the “Firefighter’s Rule,” which would bar all professional rescuers from collecting on damages that occur in the course of their duties even in cases of clear negligence by other parties.

 Defendants asserted that they were not negligent and that the unusual hail storm and icy conditions were the causes of the accident.
 In support of this argument, defendants noted that three separate motorists all lost control and crashed at the exact location.
-Defendants also alleged that Jason negligently managed the scene of the accident.
+Defendants also alleged that J.D. negligently managed the scene of the accident.

 Plaintiff defeated Firefighter’s Rule arguments on demurrer and summary judgment.
 Similar arguments were asserted at trial.
-Plaintiff showed the jury dash cam video from Jason’s patrol cruiser.
+Plaintiff showed the jury dash cam video from J.D.’s patrol cruiser.
 This captured dozens of motorists safely navigating through the accident scene at reduced speeds.